artivis/manif/paper/paper.md

 # Summary

 `manif` [@manif] is a micro Lie theory library targeted at state estimation in robotics applications.
-With a single dependency on [@eigenweb] and a requierement on c++11 only it is developped as a header-only library making it easily integrable to existing projects.
+With a single dependency on [@eigenweb] and a requirement on c++11 only it is developed as a header-only library making it easily to integrate to existing projects.

 There has been a remarkable effort in the last years in the robotics community to formulate estimation problems